navijain90/CMPE273_TeamPythons_Project/README.md

 4) lyft solution considering optimal route based on price like  A->C->D->B->A (using only lyft)

-5) Using "Lyft - Uber" (which will show optimum route)
+5) Using "Lyft - Uber" (which will show optimum route - "mixed solution")